Education and Teaching

 Deakin's Bachelor of Education (Primary) is one of the School of Education's core teacher education programs, and focuses on initial professional studies in primary education for school leavers and other entrants who do not already have a degree or diploma.
 Deakin's Master of Teaching offers strands in Early Childhood through to Secondary Teaching.

-The only one of its kind in Australia, the Bachelor of Health and Physical Education course at Deakin is a highly regarded teacher education course equipping pre-service teachers for work in schools in the 21st century.
+The Bachelor of Health and Physical Education course at Deakin is a highly regarded teacher education course equipping pre-service teachers for work in schools in the 21st century.
 With small numbers, the course encourages strong cohesion both within cohorts and across years, creating a supportive and energetic learning environment.

 As a graduate you will be eligible for employment as a secondary teacher in Australia and overseas.
 You will be able to teach in secondary schools from junior secondary to VCE levels, as well as taking up positions in community and youth performance companies, TAFE and adult community educational institutions, private academies and agencies, community arts offices, government departments and private industries and services.